paholland/Pandas-Challenge/README.md

 * Expect these exercises to take time!
 Don't get discouraged if you find yourself spending  hours initially with little progress.
 Force yourself to deal with the discomfort of not knowing and forge ahead.
 Consider these hours an investment in your future!

 * As always, feel encouraged to work in groups and get help from your TAs and Instructor.
-Just remember, true success comes from mastery and _not_ a completed homework assignment.
+Just remember, true success comes from mastery and _not_ a completed assignment.
 So challenge yourself to truly succeed!

 ### Copyright